disaac318/TasksTrackr/README.md

 ### 🎯 User Goals
 - To manage tasks quickly, see urgency at a glance, use across devices.
-- To stay organised and avoid forgetting important tasks.- Users want a reliable tool that prevents things from slipping through the cracks.
+- To stay organised and avoid forgetting important tasks.
+  Users want a reliable tool that prevents things from slipping through the cracks.
-- To prioritise work more effectively
+- To prioritise work more effectively.
 The RAG status helps users understand what needs immediate attention and what can wait.
-- To manage multiple responsibilities in one place Users prefer consolidating personal, work, and project tasks into a single, structured system.
+- To manage multiple responsibilities in one place.
+Users prefer consolidating personal, work, and project tasks into a single, structured system.
-- To improve productivity and reduce wasted time
+- To improve productivity and reduce wasted time.
 A clear task list helps users plan their day efficiently and complete tasks faster.
-- To keep track of deadlines
+- To keep track of deadlines.
 Users want to see upcoming due dates clearly so they can plan ahead and avoid last-minute pressure.
 - To see progress and maintain motivation
 Checking off tasks provides a sense of accomplishment and encourages continued productivity.
-- To adapt quickly when plans change
+- To adapt quickly when plans change.
 Users need a tool that allows easy editing, re-prioritisation, and re-organisation whenever circumstances shift.
-- To access tasks anytime, anywhere
+- To access tasks anytime, anywhere.
 A responsive, cross-device interface ensures users can manage their obligations on the go.

 ### 🧑‍💼 Site Owner’s Goals
 - Deliver a reliable and secure task-tracking platform.
 Ensure the system operates smoothly, protects user data, and maintains stable performance across all core features.
-- Demonstrate full-stack technical competency
+- Demonstrate full-stack technical competency.
 Showcase practical implementation of CRUD operations, authentication, session management, database modeling, and role-based access control.
-- Create an intuitive and accessible user experience Provide a clean, responsive interface that lowers user friction, enhances usability, and supports accessibility principles.
+- Create an intuitive and accessible user experience.
+Provide a clean, responsive interface that lowers user friction, enhances usability, and supports accessibility principles.
 - Support meaningful oversight and governance.
 Enable admins and superadmins to manage users, monitor activity, enforce rules, and maintain the system’s integrity.